techidaily/site-windows11/source/_posts/dissecting-the-8-anomalies-in-windows-11s-ui.md

  This change is happening piece by piece, and certain design elements either aren't finalized or are inconsistent with design elements found in other areas.

  This results in mismatching UI designs and, in some cases, poor performance.
-We've written about[how Windows 11's UI transition can affect performance](https://www.makeuseof.com/how-microsoft-improves-windows-11-performance/) , as well as how Microsoft plans to address this.
+We've written about [how Windows 11's UI transition can affect performance](https://www.makeuseof.com/how-microsoft-improves-windows-11-performance/) , as well as how Microsoft plans to address this.

  Due to this, it's likely some of these elements will be corrected before the end of Windows 11's lifespan.